 The recipe below is a jumping off point.
 You can add green chilies, chopped hot peppers, lime juice, sauteed onions and peppers, even beer if you’re so inclined.
 You can make these taste just the way you want them to.
 I don’t know about you, but it makes me happy to actually find something I can control in my life.
 You don’t have to be a control freak like me to enjoy them – even those of you with patience and inner peace can love these beans too!

 This recipe starts off with dried beans.
 You can use canned or pre-cooked ones, just put the ingredients together in the morning instead of the night before.
-You could make some flautas with the leftovers, if you have any.

 Beyond Easy Not-Refried Beans

 - 3 cup water plus extra noted in recipe

 - 2 cloves garlic minced (can use 1/2 teaspoon garlic powder instead)

 - 1 teaspoon chili powder

 - A few dashes liquid smoke or smoked salt optional

 - The night before: In your slow cooker add the dried beans, water, garlic, and chili powder.
 Cook on low overnight.
 (If your 1½ quart slow cooker does not have a low/high setting then it should run on low.)